 We require our members to work to the highest ethical practices and professional standards.
 Many of our inspectors, in addition to being highly educated in their field, have completed the voluntary action of providing Police Background checks, proving that they can be trusted with the properties they inspect and the consumers they serve.

-While we demand high standards from our members, we recognise not everyone learns the same way.
+While we demand high standards from our members, we recognize not everyone learns the same way.
 This is why we ask our members who are working towards certification to educate themselves the way that best suits them.
 Whether this is through face-to-face formal college training, online education, self-paced home training or mentored vocational training.
 The important thing is that they learn what is needed to perform a competent inspection of the highest standards, not how they achieved those skills.

 We regularly accredit new courses and training methods to ensure we keep up with modern times.
 We ensure that all of our members, who wish to hold and maintain the Canadian-Certified Home Inspector title and CCHI designation, are assessed individually to identify they meet the required standards.